Photospheric emission from GRB 211211A altered by a strong radiation-mediated shock: Acknowledgments

 \section{Acknowledgments}

-We thank Dr. Peter Veres for useful discussions.
+We thank Dr. Peter Veres for useful discussions and the anonymous referees for insightful comments.
 F.A. is supported by the Swedish Research Council (Vetenskapsrådet, 2022-00347).
 F.R. acknowledges support from the Swedish National Space Agency (2021-00180 and 2022-00205).
 This research has made use of data and/or software provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC.